300 Series: Administration

 The superintendent delegates responsibilities to the building principal.
 Thus, the building principal is responsible to the superintendent, or through assistants/designees in particular areas of operation as outlined by the superintendent.
 The building principal is responsible for the performance of their responsibilities following board policy, negotiated agreements and contracts, and local, state, and federal laws, regulations, and rules.

-The building principal shall be an educational leader who promotes the success of all students by:
+The building principal will be an educational leader who promotes the success of all students by:

 The building principal shall: